dhanjyoti/React-step-by-step/React_Notes/mock interview question.md

 # ***12. What is lifecycle methods in class base component?***
 - In React.js, class components (or stateful components) have a set of methods known as "lifecycle methods."
 These methods allow developers to hook into various points in the lifecycle of a component, from its creation to its removal from the DOM.
 By using lifecycle methods, developers can perform tasks such as setting up state, fetching data, responding to updates, and cleaning up resources.

-    onstructor(): This method is called when the component is initialized.
+    constructor(): This method is called when the component is initialized.
 It's typically used for initializing state and binding event handlers.

     componentDidMount(): This method is called after the component is mounted (i.e., rendered for the first time).
 It's commonly used for making AJAX requests to fetch data from APIs or performing any other initialization that requires access to the DOM.